-The Essentials are the foundational outcome competencies deemed essential for all nursing program graduates regardless of specialty or focus.
+The Essentials are the foundational outcome competencies deemed essential for all nursing program graduates, regardless of specialty or focus.
 Specialty competencies/content prepare the DNP graduate for those practice and didactic learning experiences for a particular specialty.
 Competencies, content, and practical experiences needed for specific roles in specialty areas are delineated by national specialty nursing organizations.
 The original Essentials were composed in 2006.
 In April 2021, new essentials of core competencies were developed and approved with input from many organizations, nurses, educators, and communities of interest.
 Colleges of nursing will implement the new core competencies over the next two to three years.
 We will fully implement the new core competencies in 2024-2026.

 AACN (2021).
 The Essentials: Core Competencies of Professional Nursing Education.

 AACN Essentials Resources.
-To go directly to the new Essentials, click here: 2021 Essentials for APRN Education.
-Reading the The Essentials: Core Competencies of Professional Nursing Education will enhance your knowledge and understanding of the education required to become an APRN.
+To go directly to the new Essentials, click here: 2021 Essentials for Core Nursing Competencies.
+Reading The Essentials: Core Competencies of ProfessionalNursing Education will enhance your knowledge and understanding of the education required to advance your education!